OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Defense_Mechanics.md

 - **Quality/Condition**: `BlockChance *= Quality * 0.01 * Condition / MaxCondition`

 #### Shield Size Mechanics

+**Game Rule Summary**: Different shield sizes can handle different numbers of simultaneous attacks.
+A small buckler can only block one attack at a time, while a massive tower shield can block three attacks happening at the same moment.
+This prevents shield users from being overwhelmed by multiple fast attackers.

 Shield size affects block effectiveness:
 - **Small Shield (1)**: Blocks 1 simultaneous attack
 - **Medium Shield (2)**: Blocks 2 simultaneous attacks